Tempera Painting Method (c.500 BCE - present)

-Despite its ancient origins, however, the tempera method is probably most associated with European fine art during the 13th, 14th and 15th centuries - a period that witnessed the rise of the Sienese School of Painting (c.1250-1550), Proto-Renaissance Art (c.1300-1400) and Early Renaissance Painting (c.1400-90).
+Despite its ancient origins, however, the tempera method is probably most associated with medieval painting in Europe between 1200 and 1500 - a period that witnessed the rise of the Sienese School of Painting (c.1250-1550), Proto-Renaissance Art (c.1300-1400) and Early Renaissance Painting (c.1400-90).
 It was the standard method of panel painting during this period, until eclipsed by the new technique of oil painting.
 The use of tempera declined first among Flemish painters of the early 15th century, while Italian artists continued using it until the onset of the High Renaissance period at the start of the sixteenth century.

 Thus Leonardo Da Vinci (1452-1519) was one of the first artists in Italy to use oil paints as well as traditional egg tempera; while Michelangelo (1475-1564) who worked during the High Renaissance, painted mostly in oils.
 In fact, it was not uncommon in High Renaissance painting for artists to use a combination of both tempera and oil.
 Typically, tempera would be applied as a fast-drying undercoat, followed by a series of thin oil glazes.